 Policy Consultant and Performance Evaluation Lead, SNP Alliance

-Dr. Paone has a Doctor of Public Health degree from the University of North Carolina-Chapel Hill, Gillings School of Global Public Health, holds a Master in Health Services Administration from the University of Michigan-Ann Arbor, and received her bachelor's degree in Gerontological Issues in Community Health from the University of Rochester, NY.
-Her research on dissemination and implementation of evidence-based programs appears in peer-reviewed journals.
+Dr. Paone holds a Doctor of Public Health from the Gillings School of Global Public Health of the University of North Carolina-Chapel Hill (NC), a Master of Health Services Administration from the University of Michigan (MI), and a Bachelor in Gerontological Issues in Community Health from the University of Rochester (NY).
+She can be reached at firstname.lastname@example.org

 Principal, Avenue Solutions